OpenZeppelin/openzeppelin-token-registry/README.md

 $ direnv allow
 ```

 Now you may configure the [ZOS Vouching](https://github.com/zeppelinos/zos-vouching) contract addresses.
-The project is already configured with [mock zOS Vouching](https://github.com/DeltaCamp/zos-vouching-mock) Ropsten contract addresses.
-You'll notice a file called `networks/3.json`.
-If you just want to get up and running, you can generate the Truffle artifacts like so:
+The project is already configured with [mock zOS Vouching](https://github.com/DeltaCamp/zos-vouching-mock) Ropsten contract addresses in the file called `networks/3.json`.
+To get up and running right away run:

 ```
 $ yarn apply-registry
 ```

 This will generate files that match the Truffle artifact shape for contract network configs.
 These files are pulled into the app.
-If you want to setup a local test environment then you can use [zos-vouching-mock](https://github.com/DeltaCamp/zos-vouching-mock).
-Otherwise, follow the custom contract configuration instructions below.
+If you want to setup a custom test environment then you follow the custom contract configuration instructions below.

 To run the local server, run: